Yangzhangcst/RGBD-semantic-segmentation/README.md

 *2020/August* - update some recent papers (ECCV2020) of RGBD semantic segmentation.
 *2020/October* - update some recent papers (CVPR2020, WACV2020) of RGBD semantic segmentation.
 *2020/November* - update some recent papers (ECCV2020, arXiv), the links of papers and codes for RGBD semantic segmentation.
 *2020/December* - update some recent papers (PAMI, PRL, arXiv, ACCV) of RGBD semantic segmentation.
-*2021/January* - update some recent papers (TMM, NIPS, arXiv) of RGBD semantic segmentation.
+*2021/January* - update some recent papers (TMM, NeurIPS, arXiv) of RGBD semantic segmentation.

 ##